Logo Voyage

 Confucius Temple, Confucius Mansion, and Yan Temple: These three attractions are very close by, making them easy to explore on foot or by bike, with a seamless connection.

-Konglin: Konglin is about 2 kilometers from Kongfu.
-It is recommended to take a taxi or a sightseeing bus within the scenic area (around 20 yuan per person), as the larger area makes walking more tiring.
+Konglin is about 2 km from Kongfu.
+It is recommended to take a taxi or a sightseeing bus within the scenic area (around ¥20 per person), as the larger area makes walking more tiring.

-Nishan Holy Land: Located about 25 kilometers from the city center.
+Nishan Holy Land: about 25 km from the city center.
 It is recommended to take a taxi, hire a private car, or join a tour group that includes transportation.
-Self-driving can help you plan your route in advance.
+Self driving can help you plan your route in advance.

-Shared bicycles/electric vehicles: Can be found near tourist areas like Wuma Temple Street, suitable for short exploration.
+Shared bicycles and electric vehicles can be found near tourist areas like Wuma Temple Street, suitable for short exploration.

 See